• Home

 How to Make a Caramel Frappuccino

-This goes fast once the coffee is ready.
-Here’s what you’re doing:
+This goes really quick when the coffee is ready.
+Here’s what you’ll be doing:

 Frappuccino ingredients gathered